 Achalasia is a chronic disease in which the nerve function deteriorates over time.

 The cause remains unknown, but according to Society of Thoracic Surgeons, recent studies suggest it may be an autoimmune disease.
 In this kind of disease, a person's immune system mistakenly attacks healthy cells in the nervous system of the esophagus.
 A parasite in South America that leads to Chagas disease can also cause it.

 At first, symptoms may be minor and easy to ignore, but eventually, it becomes harder to swallow food and liquid.

 - Regurgitation of indigested food, and later, liquid

 - Coughing, especially when lying down

-- Aspiration - food, liquid and saliva which is retained in the esophagus can be inhaled into the lungs
+- Aspiration, when food, liquid, and saliva are inhaled into the lungs

 The doctor may order the following diagnostic tests:

 X-ray and barium swallow test: The patient swallows a white liquid solution, known as barium sulfate.
 Barium sulfate is visible to x-rays.
 As the patient swallows the suspension, the esophagus becomes coated with a thin layer of barium, enabling the hollow structure to be imaged.